jhoerr/cloudmesh-manual/docs/_sources/accounts/aws.md.txt

 ![IAM Management Console: Create Access Key](images/aws/image26.png)

-As is mentioned in the screenshot, this is the only time you can view or download the secret access key.
+As is mentioned in the screen shot, this is the only time you can view or download the secret access key.
 So go ahead and click on the `Download .csv file` and save it as `~/.cloudmesh/accessKey.csv`: